-To sign a lease, you will have to pay a bond and usually one month's rent in advance.
-But don't forget the extra costs of having the electricity, gas and telephone connected.
+To sign a lease, you will be required to pay rent in advance and between 4-6 weeks bond.
+But don't forget the extra costs of having the electricity, gas, telephone and internet connected as well as arranging insurance.